 The landlord must receive notice of the conditions that constitute the breach of the warranty of habitability by one of the following means:

 - a violation notice from the Department of Housing and Community Development or any other municipal or governmental agency or

 - a letter from the tenant or tenant's agent to the landlord by certified mail or

 If, in bad faith, the tenant or tenant's family member, invitee or agent has refused entry to the landlord or the landlord’s agent so the landlord has not been able to make repairs, then the tenant is responsible for the landlord’s counsel fees and court costs.
 Likewise, if the tenant or tenant's family member, invitee, or agent caused the conditions which are alleged to exist, then the tenant is responsible for the cost of repairs.

 The provisions of this section cannot be waived.

-- the landlord has notice of the conditions which constitute the breach of warranty and
+- the landlord has notice of the conditions which constitute the breach of warranty; and

-If the landlord and tenant dispute what constitutes a reasonable time, it will be a matter of fact to be decided in court.
-There is a rebuttable presumption that it is unreasonable for a landlord to take more than thirty (30) days to restore the dwelling to a state fit for human habitation.
-Upon completion of repairs the landlord shall notify the tenant or the Department of Housing and Community Development in writing.
+If the landlord and tenant dispute what constitutes a reasonable time, the court will decide what is reasonable.
+There is a rebuttable presumption that it is unreasonable for a landlord to take more than 30 days to restore the dwelling to a state fit for human habitation.
+A rebuttable presumption is that it is on the landlord to prove that more than 30 days is reasonable.
+Upon completion of repairs the landlord must notify the tenant or the Department of Housing and Community Development in writing.

-If the conditions are caused by the tenant, a member of his family or visitor, the tenant will be responsible for the cost of the repairs and the cost shall be collected as rent.
-Therefore, the landlord will be able to seek payment for the repairs in a summary ejectment action or action for distress.Read the Law: Baltimore City Public Local Laws § 9-14.1
+If the conditions are caused by the tenant, a member of tenant's family or visitor, then the tenant is responsible for the cost of the repairs.
+The cost will be collected as rent.
+Therefore, the landlord will be able to seek payment for the repairs in a summary ejectment action or action for distress.